 Cleaner Vehicle Condition (Rust Advantage)

 California vehicles typically avoid the snow and salt damage common in the Midwest, Northeast, and mountain states.
-For many buyers, rust-free condition is worth paying extra.
+Many buyers are willing to pay more for a rust-free vehicle.

 Is Buying a Car in California Actually Cheaper?